Joe Hurley: The House That Horse Built (Let The Great World Spin)

 2010 was marked by Hurley's collaborations with two best-selling books.
 Hurley and author Colum McCann co-wrote a song-cycle – "The House That Horse Built (Let the Great World Spin) "—based on McCann's 2009 National Book Award-winning novel, Let the Great World Spin.
 The album is written from the perspective of Tillie, a 38-year-old black prostitute from the Bronx, who is reflecting on her tragic life.

 The album was recorded with Hurley's band The Gents and features such musicians as The Chieftains' Paddy Moloney, Matt Sweeney, Tami Lynn, film actress Antonique Smith, Denis Diken, Joe McGinty, and Faith Hahn.
 It was produced by Don Fleming and Hurley.

 Life by Keith Richards

 Also in 2010, Hurley, Johnny Depp, and Keith Richards narrated the audiobook version of Keith Richards' memoir, Life.
-Life won two 2011 Audie Awards – Audiobook of the Year and Best Biography/Memoir—on 24 May 2011.
-Additionally, the audiobook Life was voted Amazon's No. 1 Audiobook of the Year for 2010.
+Life won two 2011 Audie Awards – Audiobook of the Year and Best Biography/Memoir.
+Additionally, the audiobook was voted Amazon's No. 1 Audiobook of the Year for 2010.

-Upcoming album

-Hurley is recording a new CD with his band The Gents, featuring songs co-written by Steve Wynn and Colum McCann.
-The album's expected release date is late 2021.

 Bands and musical projects

 Joe Hurley and The Gents

 Joe Hurley currently fronts the band Joe Hurley and The Gents.
 The Gents are James Mastro (Ian Hunter), Tony Shanahan (Patti Smith), and Ken Margolis (Cracker), Denny McDermott, Megan Gould, and Jon Spurney.
-Their first show was reviewed by the rock journalist John Swenson, who wrote:

-"Lead singer and songwriter Joe Hurley, backed by a sublime group of New York City All-Stars, The Gents, ventured out last week for a pair of shows that offered up a selection of brand new material and some rarely performed Rogue's March songs....
-The highlight of their sparkling set was a great new song 'Irish Breakfast In a Greek Diner' that boasted a terrific sing-along chorus."

-The Gents are home at their favourite NYC venue, Joe's Pub, and have individually and collectively enjoyed critical acclaim for years.
-They have opened for the New York Dolls and played with the Beastie Boys, Marshall Crenshaw, and Debbie Harry.
-They have gigged with Ian McLagan, headlined the Riverside Park Music Festival for four years, and played festivals with The Waco Brothers, Justin Townes Earle, and appeared as themselves in a national TV ad about the rock and roll scene in NY.

-They are presently recording a new CD of piano-led ballads, cabaret-influenced rock and roll screamers, and some acoustic tracks, including the songs, "Valentine Blue", "Desiree", and "Rockaway", as well as "Julie Andrews Says Hello" and their best known song, "Irish Breakfast in a Greek Diner."